History of institutions for deaf education: Instructional methodology

 Heinicke's institution in Leipzig capitalized on teaching deaf children to lipread and produce speech.
-Slight augmentations of oralist techniques cultivated by Heinicke were self-proclaimed his own "German system".
+Slight augmentations of oralist techniques cultivated by Heinicke were self-proclaimed as his own "German system".
 Certain well-guarded aspects of this system utilized techniques that would remain unshared with the greater educational community until after his death.
 His Last Will and Testament revealed one of his techniques to be a method of using the gustatory and olfactory senses to stimulate mental associations for speech development in deaf pupils.
 To this approach, Heinicke asserted that, "Sight and touch were not enough to learn the vowels; a third sense must be brought into play."
 Sugar water, olive oil, vinegar, absinthe, and pure water, were among flavors frequently paired with specific vowel sounds in attempts to create more lasting associations in his students.

 Although Heinicke alleged that his methods were of his own creation, an earlier treatise by a deaf linguist in France had been published prior to Heinicke's claims.
 In his autobiographical letter, Saboureux de Fontenay previously asserted that, "Easily discriminable tastes can represent the sounds of letters and we can put them in the mouth as a means of getting ideas into the mind."